duhow/xiaoai-patch/research/lx06/install.md

 ```

 - flash `system0` partition
-  - if you want to patch the installed firmware on your speaker (the factory installed version might be newer than the one we try to flash), than skip flashing the `system0` and set `/usr/bin/fw_env -s boot_part boot1`, follow the next step and than get an copy of `mtd4`, i.e. by `dd if=/dev/mtd4 of=/tmp/system0.img` and `scp` for transfering to your computer
+  - if you want to patch the installed firmware on your speaker (the factory installed version might be newer than the one we try to flash),
+  then skip flashing the `system0` and set `/usr/bin/fw_env -s boot_part boot1`,
+  follow the next step and then get an copy of `mtd4`, i.e. by `dd if=/dev/mtd4 of=/tmp/system0.img` and `scp` for transfering to your computer

 ```
 > update.exe partition system0 my_prepared_image.img